FREQUENTLY ASKED QUESTIONS

 A. When requested and wherever possible, Ignite Capital is happy to provide feedback to business plans submitted by shortlisted applicants only.

 BUSINESS PLAN APPLICATION

 + Q.Can I save my work as I go?

 A. Yes you can.
 You will have a login that allows you to work on the submission as you please.
-Just remember to submit before September 2nd, 2017 at midnight!
+Just remember to submit before October 3rd, 2018 at 11:59pm!

 + Q.Can I print my application for my records?

 A. Once you submit your application, you will receive an email of your full submission that you can print for your records.
 You will also be registered in the system and can go back and edit up to the time you submit.